microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ### Auto Attach Feature

-If the **Auto Attach** feature is enabled, the Node debugger automatically attaches to Node.js processes that have been launched in debug mode from VS Code's Integrated Terminal.
+If the **Auto Attach** feature is enabled, the Node debugger automatically attaches to certain Node.js processes that have been launched from VS Code's Integrated Terminal.
+There are three modes for auto attach, configurable in the **debug.javascript.autoAttachFilter** setting:

+- `smart` (default): if you execute a script outside of your `node_modules` folder or use a common 'runner' script like mocha or ts-node, the process will be debugged.
+You can configure the 'runner' script allowlist using the **debug.javascript.autoAttachSmartPattern**.
+- `always`: all Node.js processes launched in the Integrated Terminal will be debugged.
+- `onlyWithFlag`: only processes launched with the `--inspect` or `--inspect-brk` flag will be debugged.

 To enable the feature, either use the **Toggle Auto Attach** action or, if the Node debugger is already activated, use the **Auto Attach** Status Bar item.

 After enabling **Auto Attach**, the debugger should attach to your program within a second:

 ![Auto Attach](images/nodejs-debugging/auto-attach.gif)

-Whether or not a process is in "debug mode" is determined by analyzing the program arguments.
-Currently, we detect the patterns `--inspect`, `--inspect-brk`, `--inspect-port`, `--debug`, `--debug-brk`, `--debug-port` (all optionally followed by a '=' and a port number).

->**Note:** this feature does not (yet) work for terminal multiplexers like **tmux** (where launched processes are not children of VS Code's integrated terminal).

 ### Attach to Node Process action